CultureCoding/CultureCoding/_posts/2014-09-18-Blurrifier.markdown

 ----

-Comment: How to modify Blurrifier
+COMMENT: How to modify Blurrifier
 -----------------------

-We have earlier mentioned that an advantage of code compared to more rigid approaches you can find in creativity studies, work processes or in self-help literacy.
-Blurifier is a composition of four smaller functions.
-That makes it easy to modify.
-I usually start by refactoring code into functions:
+Blurrifier is a composition of four smaller functions -- this makes it easy to modify.
+You can start by generalizing the specified aspects of the code:

 * .Select_target
 * .ignore_given_meaning,